pallavkothari/WebhooksService/README.md

 ```
 .. where scheduledTime is in milliseconds since epoch.

 Jobs are stored in redis, and scanned every second.
-Once a job is triggered, you'll get a callback with the given payload.
+Once a job is triggered, you'll get a callback at the provided url with the given payload.
 Simple.

 Scheduling recurring jobs is also supported, in the java fixed-delay ScheduledExecutorService style (not arbitrary cron expressions).
 Provide the additional recurrence information using the same rest endpoint: